-It is very important to keep target groups in mind when collecting testimonials: not all social groups are necessarily aware of the methods and purposes of the research, which must be clearly presented and explained so that everyone can decide whether they wish to participate.
+It is very important to keep targeted groups in mind when collecting testimonials: Not all social groups are necessarily aware of the methods and purposes of the research, which must be clearly presented and explained so that everyone can decide whether to participate.

-The empirical research must be calibrated based on the target group, considering for example the age of the children and their socio-economic background, the location of the educational centre, the specific educational proposals.
-It could include both the measurement of the actual outputs, for example the improvement of manual skills, the acquisition of knowledge of physical processes, and the outcomes: greater confidence of families with educational institutions, improve family-teacher dialogue and fosters curiosity.
+The empirical research must be calibrated based on the targeted group, considering for example the age of the children and their socioeconomic backgrounds, the location of the educational center, and the specific educational proposals for implementation.
+Such research could include both the measurement of the actual outputs for example the improvement of manual skills, the acquisition of knowledge of physical processes, and the outcomes: families' greater confidence in educational institutions, improved family-teacher dialogue, and the fostering of curiosity about education in general and science in particular.